 Let me be more precise.
 Kant’s much-maligned universal law formulation of the categorical imperative--“act only in accordance with that maxim through which you can at the same time will that it become a universal law”--is really an attempt to articulate a formal principle for the stance of selflessness.
 Determining whether a possible principle of action (a maxim, in Kant’s terminology) could be accepted from perspectives other than my own, which is what Kant thinks we do in considering whether a given maxim can be willed as a universal law, is the essential step in determining whether an action is both reasonable and moral.
 Indeed, it is the one precisely because it is the other.
 On Kant’s picture of moral psychology, then, incentives generate possible actions and corresponding maxims, which are subsequently taken up and considered rationally--which, in a well-functioning moral agent, means they are submitted to the categorical imperative test.
 I will argue here that Eliot’s picture of moral deliberation is strikingly similar.
 Our principled conceptions of ourselves generate possible reasons for action, and in the process of acting those reasons are submitted to the testing or “check[ing]” process of sympathy, which insures they pass the test of selflessness.

 My argument for this approach to Eliot proceeds in three steps.
 First, I show how Eliot’s version of the gospel of work arises from her conviction that vocations supply agents with the possibility of principled reasons for action.
 After showing the importance of vocations for moral development, I argue that the difference between sympathy and respect, and correspondingly between Eliot and Kant, has been overstated.
-More than an impulsive feeling, sympathy emerges as a kind of deliberation aligned with generalizable principles and a cousin to respect, involving a discriminating perception of the reasons of others.
+More than an impulsive feeling, sympathy emerges as a kind of deliberation aligned with generalizable principles and thus as a cousin to respect, involving a discriminating perception of the reasons of others.
 This is to say that principles matter in two senses: first, in the form of vocations, they are an essential part of autonomous self-constitution; second, sympathetic deliberation for Eliot is in fact closer to principled judgment than it at first appears.
 Finally, I turn to scenes from Adam Bede and Middlemarch as concrete depictions of sympathy in moral deliberation and action.
 Such scenes depend upon conflicts between an agent’s principles and sympathetic perceptions, and correspondingly demonstrate the dual commitments in Eliot’s moral thought.

 ii. the “great central ganglion” of moral life: vocations and self-constitution